dappnode/DAppNodeDocs/docs/troubleshooting.md

 If you have a proper internet connection, an SSD disk and at least 4 GB RAM the initial sync should be fine.

-### I can´t access the ADMIN UI
+### I can't access the ADMIN UI

 You have to be connected to the VPN to access the ADMIN UI, in case you are connected and still not able to access just disconnect the VPN and connect it again.

-### I can´t install packages or it takes a lot of time to install them
+### I can't install packages or it takes a lot of time to install them

 For installing packages the ETH node should be synchronized.
 In case the node is sync and you are experiencing this, enter in System and restart IPFS and VPN and connect again.